scientific-python/scientific-python-archive/presentations/proposed/scipy2022/general/proposal.md

 The Scientific Python project aims to better coordinate the ecosystem and grow the community.
 This talk focuses on our efforts to expand our community by generating a welcoming and friendly environment where people collaborate, build, and improve together.
-Come hear about our recent community building and outreach efforts.
-Learn how you can get involved!
+Come hear about our recent community building and outreach efforts, and learn how you can get involved!

 ## Abstract